-This course introduces students to the social work profession, examines the requirements for social work practice, and makes projections about the profession's future.
+This course introduces students to the social work profession and to social welfare services in the United States, examines the requirements for social work practice, and makes projections about the profession's future.
 Emphasis is on developing an awareness of the scope of the profession and exploring an interest in pursuing social work as a career.